What if evolutionary science actually posed a problem for the confident atheism of men like Richard Dawkins?

 That would odd: first, because Dawkins is an evolutionary biologist; and second, because believers (especially in America) do not normally see evolution as an ally.

-Let’s begin with a picture of a beetle mating with a beer bottle.
+To end the oddity, let’s begin with a picture of a beetle mating with a beer bottle.

 EVOLUTION AND PERCEPTION